puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 - Static inventory (file)
 - Dynamic inventory (get info from azure, vmware, foreman... )
 - Can be folder with multiple inv-files (static & dynamic)
-- location can be defined in `ansible.cfg`
+- Location can be defined in `ansible.cfg`
 <!-- .slide: class="master-content" > -->

 ***